Latest cases of Vibrio infections

 - Of the 15 cases with a food history of seafood consumption, 14 consumed New Zealand sourced seafood and 1 consumed seafood sourced overseas.
-Two cases had no food history of seafood consumption.
+Three cases had no food history of seafood consumption.

 Of the 15 cases with a food history of seafood consumption, 6 had eaten seafood recreationally harvested from New Zealand waters before they became ill.

 Maps showing the location of the 6 cases involving seafood recreationally harvested from New Zealand waters

 Reported cases in the 2021/2022 outbreak of Vibrio parahaemolyticus

 Between 15 November 2021 and 31 May 2022 there was an outbreak of cases.
 As part of the outbreak, 60 reported cases were confirmed Vibrio parahaemolyticus infections.

 - 40 had consumed raw and undercooked shellfish before they became ill.

 - 25 (41.7%) people were treated in hospital.